What is Traditional Chinese Medicine?

 Health fund rebates available

-Tui Na treats more than just the muscles.
-This means that your pregnancy massage can be tailored to also work on discomforts commonly related to pregnancy such as nausea, indigestion and insomnia.
+Tui Na treatments can be used to nurture both you and your bub.
+Your pregnancy massage is tailored to not only address muscular issues, but also discomforts commonly related to pregnancy such as nausea, indigestion and insomnia.

 My massage table is adjustable, and a variety of specialised pillows are always on hand.
 Techniques and pressure are tailored to your needs.
 This ensures you’re comfy throughout the entire treatment.